AI Agent Building skill

 )

-Pair with prompt caching on a long system prompt so the agent's "personality + memory index" is cached across turns at 10% of base input price.
+Pair with prompt caching on a long system prompt so the agent's "personality + memory index" is cached across turns: cached input is billed at ~10% of the base input price (a ~90% discount).
+Combine with tool-use context clearing (same beta header) to drop stale tool results from the window automatically.

 OpenAI Responses API (March 2025)